vampserv/getting-started-ios/README.md

 ###2.
 Build the Mobile Backend

 #### Use the Mobile App Builder tool to first build a Mobile Backend server.
-The following command will automatically build a sample Mobile Backend server for the Jumpstart app that contains two controller APIs: Helloworld and basic operations like create, read, update and delete on a sample Entity:
+The following command will automatically build a sample Mobile Backend server for the Jumpstart app that contains two controller APIs: HelloWorld and basic operations like create, read, update and delete on a sample Entity:

     jumpstart@local:mab> run jumpstart.mab